Rhonda Patrick Supplements List: Complete 2025 Guide

 Are there any side effects?

-For example, fish oil can cause burps; magnesium can have a laxative effect if taken in high doses.
+Fish oil can cause burps; magnesium can have a laxative effect if taken in high doses.
+Always start with lower doses and monitor your response.